Han0nly/Google_Play_Crawler/README.md

 Use scrapy framework to scrape application data from the Google Play and save to Mongodb.

+I crawled about 230k apps using this script, but I know there are about 1.3 millon apps in Google Play Store, meaning that this recursive way miss part of the apps in Google Play.
+It may because of the Dynamic Loading/AJAX used in Google's website, but I can't parse the ajax request correctly.
+If you know how to crawl all apps in Google Play, please contact me at byxiaohanzhang@foxmail.com

 ## Prerequirement

 ### Install Python3